2018 Malaysia Challenge Cup

 The 2018 Malaysia Challenge Cup or Challenge Cup (Malay: Piala Cabaran Malaysia 2018) is the first edition of Malaysia Challenge Cup tournament organised by Football Association of Malaysia (FAM) and Football Malaysia LLP (FMLLP).

 The 2018 Malaysia Challenge Cup will start with a preliminary round.
 A total of 8 teams took part in the competition.
 The teams were divided into two groups, each containing four teams.
 The group leaders and runners-up teams in the groups after six matches qualified to the semi-finals.

 Format

 The competition will be one involving eight teams-one team from Malaysia Super League (12th placed team), seven teams from Malaysia Premier League (6th to 12th placed teams).
-However due to the fact that Kuantan were thrown out of the league, another team will be invited into the Challenge Cup to replaced them.
+However because Kuantan were thrown out of the league, another team will be invited into the Challenge Cup to replaced them.

 Round and draw dates

 The draw for the 2018 Malaysia Challenge Cup was held on 1 August 2018.